NetDevLazg/cisco-conf-log/docs/installation.md

 # Installation Guide

+### Before you start please note that this needs to be installed on linux distribution Ubuntu 18.04

 ### 1.The first step is to start by installing git and python3, if your system has it already then ignore this step.
 ```